Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection/README.md

 ## :bulb: Typical Use Cases

 - **1440p/4K Displays**
-  - Avoid pixelated UI and mismatched scaling by letting the GPU handle it.
+  - Switch down to 1920x1080 to avoid pixelated UI and mismatched scaling by letting the GPU handle it.
-- **1080p Users Wanting Larger UI**
-  - Switch down to 1365×768 for bigger 2D elements without ugly black borders.
+- **1080p Users Wanting Larger UI**    - Switch down to 1365×768 for bigger 2D elements and ugly black borders.
 - **Disliking Default Scaling**
   - If The Sims Legacy Collection’s “fullscreen” scaling annoys you, this provides a more authentic, old-school experience.